Thank You, Omu!: Background and publication

 The book, originally titled Omu's Stew, started as a student project for a class of Mora's at the Rhode Island School of Design: an assignment which required a character to have gained or lost something.
 While Omu is the Igbo word for queen, Mora's family had also used it to mean grandmother.
 In the book's backmatter, Mora credits her grandmother as one of her strong female role models.
 An editor for Little, Brown was present when the students' books were presented and signed Mora before she even had an agent.
 The book was published on October 2, 2018.

 Plot

-Omu makes a stew for dinner and its smell spreads throughout the neighborhood.
+Omu makes a stew for dinner and its smell spreads throughout the neighbourhood.
 One by one, starting with a boy, members of the community knock on her door to ask her for some of the stew, which Omu always gives.
 When Omu is ready for dinner, there is no more stew left.
 However, the community then brings her food to show their gratitude.
 They eat together and have a dance party.